 3 Generations Strong

 In 1974 RM’s daughter, Marilyn Callison, the 2nd generation, came to work for the company.
 Marilyn had previously worked for a local accountant, her experience in accounting and finance would assist in the company’s future growth.
 RM’s oldest daughter, Gail Enterline, also 2nd generation, joined the company in 1977 and worked as the office manager until her retirement in 2004.
-Through the years, as the company grew and developed, family always pulled together.
+Through the years, as the company grew and developed, the family always pulled together.

 Jason, Tim and Marilyn’s son, as a young child would ride in the truck with his dad helping with the farm deliveries.
 He continued working during his summer vacations throughout his school years.
 In 1984 Jason, the 3rd generation, came to work for the company doing cleaning and maintenance tasks, all the while working his way up through the many different job duties to gain the experience thats was needed for customer sales.